Non-reductive automorphism groups, the Loewy filtration and K-stability: Preliminaries on K-polystability

 As the $\C^*$-action on $(\scX,\scL)$ fixes the central fibre $(\scX_0,\scL_0)$, there is an induced action on $H^0(\scX_0,\scL^k_0)$ for all $k$.
 Denote by $A_k$ the infinitesimal generator of this action, so that $\C^*$ acts as $t\to t^{A_k}$ on $H^0(\scX_0,\scL^k_0)$.
 The total weight $\tr(A_k)$ of the $\C^*$-action on $H^0(\scX_0,\scL^k_0)$ is a polynomial of degree $k+1$, expanding the Hilbert and weight polynomials as in Definition \ref{donaldsonfutaki} we can define the \emph{Donaldson-Futaki} invariant of a test configuration, just as we did for polynomial filtrations.
 Similarly, using $\tr(A_k^2)$, one can define the \emph{norm} of a test configuration.

-\begin{remark} The notion of a test configuration gives a geometric interpretation of the test configurations with zero norm.
-Indeed, a test configuration $(\scX,\scL)$ has norm zero if and only if it has normalisation equivariantly isomorphic to the product configuration $X\times\C$ with the trivial action on $X$ \cite[Theorem 1.2]{RD}; this is also proven under a normality assumption in \cite{BHJ}.\end{remark}
+\begin{remark} There is a geometric interpretation of test configurations with zero norm: a test configuration $(\scX,\scL)$ has norm zero if and only if it has normalisation equivariantly isomorphic to the product configuration $X\times\C$ with the trivial action on $X$ \cite{RD,BHJ}.\end{remark}

 One classical source of test configurations are those arising from automorphisms.